dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

     - From the **Select a role** dropdown, choose **BigQuery Admin** and click **Continue**
     - Leave the **Grant users access to this service account** fields blank
     - Click **Done**
 3. Create a service account key for your new project from the [Service accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts?walkthrough_id=iam--create-service-account-keys&start_index=1#step_index=1).
 For more information, refer to [Create a service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) in the Google Cloud docs.
 When downloading the JSON file, make sure to use a filename you can easily remember.
 For example, `dbt-user-creds.json`.
+For security reasons, dbt Labs recommends that you protect this JSON file like you would your identity credentials; for example, don't check the JSON file into your version control software.

 ## Connect dbt Cloud to BigQuery​
 1. Create a new project in [dbt Cloud](https://cloud.getdbt.com/).
 From **Account settings** (using the gear menu in the top right corner), click **+ New Project**.